fdozza/odin-recipes/README.txt

 Hello and welcome!

-This will serve as setting up my basic recipe project in the Github repo.
+This is my very basic recipe site.
+Super simple, straight to the point...for now.

-Trying to remember everything as I go, so we'll see!